kirakira-dev/NintendoClientsWiki/LAN-Protocol.md

 | 7 | [Keep alive message](#7-keep-alive-message) |

 ## (0) Browse Request
+### Transport Method
+The browse request is not encapsulated in a [Pia packet](Pia-Protocol).

 *Up to 5.44:*

-This packet is sent through UDP broadcast port 30000.
-It is sent in plain text, and is not encapsulated in a [Pia packet](Pia-Protocol).
+The packet is broadcasted through UDP port 30000.

-*6.16 - 6.30:*
+*6.16 - 7.2:*

-This packet is sent through port 35000 instead.
+The packet is broadcasted through UDP port 35000.

+### Packet Format
 *Up to 5.6:*

 | Offset | Size | Description |